Start point of titration

 After start point and before stoichiometric point of titration

-How do we mathematically describe the titration curve of weak monoprotic acid versus a strong monoprotic base after the start point and before the stoichiometric point?
+How can we mathematically describe the titration curve of a weak monoprotic acid versus a strong monoprotic base, after the start point and before the stoichiometric point?

 • [H+] from water is negligible, i.e. H+ in the flask containing the weak acid is solely due to that of the acid, [H+]a, as the dissociation of water is again suppressed at this stage.